-OB/GYN Dr. Millie Behera joins The Doctors to discuss a study by the Norwegian Institute of Public Health which found that the more coffee a woman drinks during pregnancy, the more likely her child might be overweight.
+OB/GYN expert Dr. Millie Behera joins The Doctors to discuss a study by the Norwegian Institute of Public Health which found that the more coffee a woman drinks during pregnancy, the more likely her child might be overweight.

 So should pregnant women never drink caffeine?
 Dr. Behera says the key to this study is the excess amount of caffeine.
 She says it is hard to find a study that shows the harm in levels below 200mg of caffeine.
 This lets pregnant women have about one cup of a coffee a day, which on average has about 100mg.

-Plastic surgeon Dr. Andrew Ordon is of the belief that pregnant women shouldn’t risk drinking any caffeine.
+Plastic surgeon expert Dr. Andrew Ordon is of the belief that pregnant women shouldn’t risk drinking any caffeine.
 “Caffeine is a drug, it’s a stimulant, why take the chance!” he exclaims.
-Dermatologist Dr. Sonia Batra jumps in to say that for most women, pregnancy is exhausting and that one cup of coffee, just a little, is okay.
+Dermatologist expert Dr. Sonia Batra jumps in to say that for most women, pregnancy is exhausting and that one cup of coffee, just a little, is okay.

 ER physician Dr. Travis Stork loves his coffee and points out that several years ago it was considered bad, but now we know people who drink coffee regularly have lower rates of dementia, lower rates of diabetes, and it’s the greatest source of antioxidants in American’s diets.